pvasek/kudu-wiki/Deployment-credentials.md

 And unlike User lever credentials, the site-level credentials are definitely not meant to be memorized (though you're welcome to try!).
 Instead, they're meant to be used by programs that automates deployment for you (like WebMatrix).

+They can also be useful when a subscription owner wants to allow an external party to publish to just one site while having no access to the others.

 ## When to use which set of credentials